 The Brain Tumour Research Centres of Excellence provide an opportunity for the development of a critical mass of researchers who will carry out an innovative research programme.
 This includes both scientific and clinical researchers who share our vision of a sustainable, secure future for UK brain tumour research.
 We want to achieve a better future for all those living with a brain tumour.

-When we are ready to proceed with our next Centre, calls for expression of interest will be published here on the website and circulated by appropriate organisations such as the British Society for Neuro-Oncology.
+When we are ready to proceed with our next Centre, calls for expression of interest will be published here on the website and circulated by appropriate organisations such as the British Neuro-Oncology Society (BNOS).

 Potential applicants will be required initially to submit a brief outline of the Centre’s proposed research programme in accordance with the application requirements.
 This can build upon existing research programmes and/or the development of new areas of investigation.
 It should also include details of how the Centre will integrate with the Charity’s existing network of Centres of Excellence.
 Additional requirements may also be included in the application.